Do I need to apply for 1-2 jobs per week to receive unemployment benefits?

-We are conducting phone meetings for now.
+Until August 16 we are conducting phone meetings.
 You can find your appointments in your inbox in ”Mit AKA”.
 Remember: You need to pick up when we call you.
 The meeting is mandatory and it will influence your unemployment benefits if we cannot reach you by phone.
 Please make sure we have the correct phone number in “Mit AKA”.

 Can I get career advice over the phone?

 Yes, you can still book career counselling when it suits you.
 You can book phone career counselling as normal at Mit AKA.
 If there is no available time, please contact us and we will find a time for you.